1. Never talk with Strangers (continued)

 Strauss

 The Strauss mentioned here is David Strauss (1808-1874), a German theologian, author of Das Leben Jesu, kritisch bearbeitet or The Life of Jesus Critically Examined.
 He didn't care of the reality of the Jesus character, but he gave a mythical interpretation of the New Testament in the context of the poetical consciousness of the Jewish and the early christian communities.
-The person Jesus was a fiction to him a fiction resulting from cultural and literary expectations.
+To him, the person Jesus was a fiction resulting from cultural and literary expectations.

 Click here to read Das Leben Jesu, kritisch bearbeitet in English